sdsc/sdsc-summer-institute-2018/0_preparation/0_getting_started/README.md

 [//]: # ( MPT DEV NOTES:  add diagram of cluster showing login/head node )

+## <a name="term-app-mac-users"></a>Mac Users
-## For Mac users, the Terminal application is typically used for connections.
+For Mac users, the Terminal application is typically used for connections.
 This is done from the command line:

     ssh -X username@<hostname>